viant/dm/xml/README.md

 * `AttributesChangesSize` - same as above, but for the attributes.
 Default is 30

 ## Filters
-You can create filters parsing xpath:
+You can create filters by parsing xpath, value of attribute is optional:
 ```go
 filters := option.NewFilters()
 newFilters, err := xml.NewFilters("foo/price[currency]", "address[country and city]/street")